reisner/nlp_api/README.md

-# NLP Toolkit #
+# NLP API #

-Basic NLP API to a variety of libraries.
+This project provides an API to a variety of NLP libraries, in a standard format.
 Returns document sentiment, keywords, and entities.
 Can return sentiment per keyword and per entity.

 Also can be used to set up your own text analysis API server.